Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/README.md

 # Developer Documentation

 This directory contains Markdown documents which describe the architecture of the pay-to-write database (P2WDB).
-Officially, the P2WDB is "a peer-to-peer database based on [OrbitDB](https://github.com/orbitdb/orbit-db) that requires proof-of-burn in order to add entries to the database".
+The one-sentence description of the P2WDB is: "a peer-to-peer database based on [OrbitDB](https://github.com/orbitdb/orbit-db) that requires proof-of-burn in order to add entries to the database".
 The documents in this directory serve to expand on that statement, and describe all the subcomponents that go into that idea.

 ## OrbitDB